PANDAExpress: a Simpler and Faster PANDA Algorithm: Introduction

 \section{Introduction}

-Conjunctive query (CQ) evaluation is a fundamental problem in many areas of computer science, not only in traditional ones such as relational database management, graph analytics, sparse tensor kernels, constraint satisfaction, logic ~\cite{DBLP:conf/pods/KhamisNR16, DBLP:conf/pods/GottlobGLS16, DBLP:journals/talg/GroheM14, DBLP:books/aw/AbiteboulHV95}, but also in other settings such as deciding query equivalence~\cite{DBLP:conf/stoc/ChandraM77} and equality saturation~\cite{DBLP:journals/pacmpl/ZhangWWT22}.
-There has been a lot of work in both theory and practice to develop efficient query planning and evaluation techniques for evaluating CQs for at least 50 years~\cite{DBLP:conf/sigmod/SelingerACLP79}.
-The query planning architecture of modern RDBMSs is well-established~\cite{DBLP:journals/ftdb/DingNC24}.
+Conjunctive query (CQ) evaluation is a fundamental problem in many areas of computer science, from traditional ones such as relational database management, graph analytics, sparse tensor kernels, constraint satisfaction, logic ~\cite{DBLP:conf/pods/KhamisNR16, DBLP:conf/pods/GottlobGLS16, DBLP:journals/talg/GroheM14, DBLP:books/aw/AbiteboulHV95}, to other settings such as deciding query equivalence~\cite{DBLP:conf/stoc/ChandraM77} and equality saturation~\cite{DBLP:journals/pacmpl/ZhangWWT22}.
+There has been a lot of work in both theory and practice to develop efficient query planning and evaluation techniques for evaluating CQs for at least 50 years~\cite{DBLP:conf/sigmod/SelingerACLP79, DBLP:journals/ftdb/DingNC24}.

-In the past 15 years or so, there has emerged an exciting new paradigm for optimizing and evaluating CQs, involving two key ideas.
-First, we can derive a non-trivial worst-case output size bound of a CQ, or more generally a disjunctive datalog rule, given commonly collected input statistics~\cite{MR859293,MR2104047,DBLP:journals/jacm/GottlobLVV12, DBLP:conf/pods/KhamisNS16, 10.1145/3651597, DBLP:journals/siamcomp/AtseriasGM13, DBLP:conf/pods/Khamis0S17}.
-Second, one can turn a {\em proof} of this output cardinality bound into a query plan to answer the query efficiently~\cite{DBLP:journals/sigmod/NgoRR13,DBLP:conf/pods/NgoPRR12,DBLP:conf/icdt/Veldhuizen14}.
-These new query plans are completely non-trivial and very different from the traditional query plans based on select-project-join trees.
-We refer readers to~\cite{DBLP:conf/lics/Suciu23,10.1145/3196959.3196990,theoretics:13722} for more references.
+The past 15 years has witnessed an exciting new paradigm for optimizing and evaluating CQs, involving two key ideas.
+First, we can derive a non-trivial worst-case output size bound of a CQ, or more generally a disjunctive datalog rule, given commonly collected input statistics~\cite{MR859293, MR2104047, DBLP:journals/jacm/GottlobLVV12, DBLP:conf/pods/KhamisNS16, DBLP:journals/siamcomp/AtseriasGM13, DBLP:conf/pods/Khamis0S17}.
+Second, one can turn a {\em proof} of this bound into a query plan to answer the query efficiently~\cite{DBLP:journals/sigmod/NgoRR13, DBLP:conf/pods/NgoPRR12,DBLP:conf/icdt/Veldhuizen14, theoretics:13722}.
+These new query plans are completely non-trivial and very different from the traditional query plans based on select-project-join trees~\cite{DBLP:conf/lics/Suciu23,10.1145/3196959.3196990,theoretics:13722}.